zapier/zapier-platform/packages/cli/README.md

 Zapier's OAuth2 implementation is based on the `authorization_code` flow, similar to [GitHub](https://developer.github.com/v3/oauth/) and [Facebook](https://developers.facebook.com/docs/authentication/server-side/).

-> To create a new integration with OAuth2, run `zapier init [your app name]` and select "oauth2".
+> To create a new integration with OAuth2, run `zapier init [your app name] --template oauth2`.
 You can also check out [our working example app](https://github.com/zapier/zapier-platform/tree/master/example-apps/oauth2).

 If your app's OAuth2 flow uses a different grant type, such as `client_credentials`, try using [Session auth](#session) instead.